simonecorsi/awesome/README.md

 *   [ptkdev/aboutmeinfo-telegram-bot](https://github.com/ptkdev/aboutmeinfo-telegram-bot) - ℹ️ About Me Info Bot: Share your social media and links on Telegram

-*   [apify/crawlee](https://github.com/apify/crawlee) - Apify SDK — The scalable web scraping and crawling library for JavaScript/Node.js.
+*   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee — The scalable web scraping and crawling library for JavaScript/Node.js.
 Enables development of data extraction and web automation jobs (not only) with headless Chrome and Puppeteer.

 *   [ptkdev/quizquickanswer-telegram-game-bot](https://github.com/ptkdev/quizquickanswer-telegram-game-bot) - 🎮 Funny quiz game for telegram, play with friends on your group!